Quadratically Enriched Tropical Intersections: Introduction to Tropical Geometry

-Viro's patchworking is a combinatorial construction yielding topological properties of real algebraic curves.
-It is an algorithmic construction whose input is a subdivision of a polygon and a set of signs $\sigma(I)$ (either plus or minus) for every integer point $I$ in the dual subdivision of the polygon.
+Viro's patchworking is a combinatorial construction yielding topological properties of real algebraic varieties.
+It is an algorithmic construction whose input is a subdivision of a polytope and a set of signs $\sigma(I)$ (either plus or minus) for every integer point $I$ in the dual subdivision of the polytope.
 A Viro polynomial associated to this data is a polynomial

 where $\varphi$ is a convex piece-wise linear function inducing the subdivision and such that tropicalizing the polynomial yields back a defining polynomial for the tropical curve.
-Based on this ideas, we generalize this concept by replacing the signs $\sigma(I)$ with elements $\alpha_I\in k^\times/(k^\times)^2$ and call the following \emph{enriched Viro polynomial}
+Based on this idea, we generalize this concept by replacing the signs $\sigma(I)$ with elements $\alpha_I\in k^\times/(k^\times)^2$ and call the following \emph{enriched Viro polynomial}